vokac/iam-website/content/en/docs/getting-started/jwk/_index.md

 ```shell
 mvn package
 ```
-A Maven version supporting Java 11 is required.
+Maven 3.6.x or greater supporting Java 11 is required.

 You can then generate a key with the following command: